 To minimize power supply noise it is possible to ground 3V3EN to turn off the SMPS.
-When shutdown the converter will stop switching, internal control circuitry will be turned off and the load disconnected.
+When shutdown the converter will stop switching, internal control circuitry will be turned off, and the load disconnected from the input.
 You can then power the board via a 3.3V linear regulator feeding into the 3V3 pin.
+Note that in this case you will still need a 5V supply for the keyboard.